timsneath/github-tracker/README.md

   5  tensorflow/tensorflow                        137333
  ```

-If you'd prefer the data formatted as comma-separated-values, perhaps to append to a file to graph trends over time, you can use the `--csv-output` switch, which outputs the data in the following order: date,rank,repo,stars.
-For example:
+If you'd prefer the data formatted as comma-separated-values, perhaps to append
+to a file to graph trends over time, you can use the `--csv-output` switch:

 ```bash
 $ dart repo-stars.dart --csv-output -n 5